MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ## Next steps
-For more information about any of the cmdlets in this module, use the Get-Help <cmdlet name> cmdlet, where <cmdlet name> is the name of the cmdlet that you want to research.
+For cmdlet help when you are in a PowerShell session, use the Get-Help <cmdlet name> cmdlet, where <cmdlet name> is the name of the cmdlet that you want to research.
 For example:

 	Get-Help Get-RMSTemplate